Itchy (Pruritic) Dogs

 Food allergy is comparatively rare.
 Among dogs, only one out of fifteen HUNDRED of them will be food allergic.
 However, there are MANY dogs which are intolerant of certain grains and fillers, much the same way people can be INTOLERANT of lactose, not allergic to it.
 When an animal eats a food it doesn’t digest effectively, diarrhea or soft stool may results, however, the colon can restore a LOT of normalcy to the stool, but the effects of the food intolerance can be indirect and serious.

 When I look at your dog for itchy skin, it will be an exam to see whether the condition appears to be mange.
 Mange scrapes are a very reasonably priced diagnostic test.
 The results are available within minutes.
-They don't automatically scrape every dog for mange, unless there's a question that it could be mange.
+While some vets DO scrape every single itchy dog that come$ into the clinic, I don’t automatically scrape every dog for mange, unless there’s a question that it could be mange.

 If the skin appears to be infected with Ringworm fungus, then I might recommend that some hairs be pulled out and cultured for the fungus.
 This test takes a little longer, but can provide valuable information.